sarthakshah8117/shah_s_FIP3/README.md

 ## Description

 This is my portfolio piece.
 It is assigned as course Final Integrated Project fall, 2020.
 This is my identity where i have displayed my work and skills.
-The link below will drive through the steps that are followed.
+The link below will drive through the steps that are followed to complete this project.

 [Roadmap](https://docs.google.com/document/d/1YL0Rwm_6ZIpF-uMk887ElBv_TaUnrZ1gJTBQC7985Xc/edit)